SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 ```

 ### Simple HTML elements formatting
-The following image showsn an example of constructing a simple sentence from the values of a multi-value Lookup field.
+The following image shows an example of constructing a simple sentence from the values of a multi-value Lookup field.

 ![Screenshot of a field reads "North America, APAC, and Europe"](../images/sp-columnformatting-multi-value-1.png)